174th Infantry Regiment (United States)

 The 174th Infantry Regiment was an infantry regiment of the United States Army, New York Army National Guard.
 It traced its heritage back to the 74th New York State Militia formed in Buffalo in 1854.
-It was deactivated in 1945.
+In 1955, the regiment was broken up into units of various arms and services.

 History

+Civil War

 During the Civil War, members of the 74th helped form the 21st New York Volunteer Infantry (the First Buffalo Regiment).
 The 74th was mustered into active service twice in 1863 for a period of thirty days each time.
-The 74th New York Volunteer Infantry that also existed during the war was a different unit with no connection to the 74th regiment of Buffalo.
+Another unit called the “74th New York Volunteer Infantry” that also existed during the war was a different unit with no connection to the 74th Regiment of Buffalo.

+Spanish-American War, Mexican Expedition, and World War I

 On 19 July 1898, elements of the 74th New York mustered in for service in the Spanish–American War, but their units were soon absorbed into the 202nd New York Volunteer Infantry Regiments.
 On 15 April 1899, the 74th New York Infantry was reorganized in Savannah, Georgia.
 The regiment was again mustered for service on 2 July 1916 for service along the Mexican border, to guard against raids from Pancho Villa's banditos.
 On 24 February 1917, they were mustered out.
-This wouldn't last long, however, and the regiment was reactivated on 38 March 1917 for service in World War I. On 1 October, approximately 1,600 men from the 74th New York were transferred to the 108th Infantry Regiment, 106th Field Artillery Regiment, and the 102nd Engineer Regiment; all parts of the New York National Guard's 27th Infantry Division.
-The remnants were reorganized on 4 January 1918 as the 55th Pioneer Infantry Regiment at Camp Wadsworth, South Carolina, and they arrived in France in September 1918.
-They returned to the United States, and were deactivated on 8 February 1919 at Camp Hill, Virginia.
+This wouldn't last long, however, and the regiment was ordered back into federal service on 38 March 1917 for service in World War I. On 1 October, the regiment was broken up, with 33 officers and 1,350 men transferred to the 108th Infantry Regiment, 158 men transferred to the 106th Field Artillery Regiment, and 87 men transferred to the 102nd Engineer Regiment, that were all parts of the New York National Guard's 27th Division.
+The remainder of the officers and men were transferred to the 55th Pioneer Infantry, which was organized on 4 January 1918 at Camp Wadsworth, South Carolina, and they arrived in France in September 1918.
+They returned to the United States, and were deactivated on 8 February 1919 at Camp A.P.
+Hill, Virginia.
 They regained the title of 74th New York Infantry on 22 April 1919.

+Interwar period

+The 174th was reconstituted and partially organized 6 April–27 July 1921 as the 74th Infantry, New York Guard.
+The active elements were redesignated on 18 October 1921 as the 174th Infantry and assigned to the 44th Division.
+The regimental headquarters was organized on 15 May 1922 and federally recognized at Buffalo, New York.
+The regiment conducted annual summer training most years at Camp Smith, near Peekskill, New York, and some years at Fort Niagara, New York.
+The regiment was inducted into active federal service at Buffalo on 16 September 1940 and moved to Fort Dix, New Jersey, where it arrived 24 September 1940.